gleam-lang/gleam/notes/talk.md

 the MLFE project, it'd be great to see it develop into something.

 I've really enjoyed working in this space.
 If you think you could also find it fun I encourage you to go and build your own Elixir.
-Perhaps you could create the next big thing!
+There's plenty of space on the BEAM for exciting new projects.

 Thank you very much.